yifanwang1017/yifanwang1017.github.io/_pages/about.md

 ## Research Interest
 My research interests span the following areas:

-1. **AI/ML for Transport Prediction**: Applying advanced AI methods for prediction.
+1. **AI/ML for Traffic Prediction**: Applying advanced AI methods for prediction.
 My previous studies include real-time crash prediction and electric vehicle charging demand prediction using LSTM-based and GNN-based techniques, respectively.
 2. **Causal Inference**: My previous work includes summarizing the five aspects of interpretability in traffic crash analytics and designing a semi-data-driven Bayesian network structure learning algorithm.
 I have learned the concept and prepared an initial research proposal about causal inference with 16 pages.
 3. **Uncertainty Quantification**: The sources of uncertainty can be classified into three categories: data, model, and distribution uncertainty.
 I'm currently working on this topic.